mahmud-ashiq/mahmud-ashiq/README.md

 ### Hi there 👋, my name is Ashiq
-#### I am a Computer Science and Engineering student.
-Currently studying at American International University Bangladesh (AIUB)

-- 🌱 I’m currently learning machine learning and deep learning
+#### I am a dedicated Computer Science student with a strong passion for research, data science, and machine learning.
+I have worked on practical projects in AI, web development, embedded systems, and programming languages including Python, C++, and Java.
+In anything I accomplish, I try to do it to the best of my ability.
+I'm committed to finishing tasks on schedule.

 - 📫 How to reach me: m.ashiqfida@gmail.com